zilishen/documentation/content/nms/nim/about/templates/template-resources.md

 - **Schema files** (`*.json`), which are JSON schemas specifing the rules for input validation and providing the structure for dynamic web forms.
 - **README.md** files, which document the template's purpose, usage, and capabilities.

+If you're creating templates from scratch, the following table lists the acceptable template and schama filenames to use:

 {{<bootstrap-table "table table-striped table-bordered">}}
 | Config File            | Applicable&nbsp;Type(s) | Schema File(s)                                       | Purpose                                                                                                              |